Maria Simon (sociologist): Early life and education

-Maria Dorothea Pollatschek was born into a Jewish family in Vienna on 6 August 1918, the day of the conclusion of the Second Battle of the Marne.
+Maria Dorothea Pollatschek was born into a Jewish family in Vienna on 6 August 1918.
 Her father Rudolf was a Bohemian engineer from Mnichovo Hradiště.
 Her mother Juliane, who came from a family of assimilated Jews in Vienna, was the first woman to study at the Exportakademie, a university for business and economics.
 Simon attended a primary school in Vienna's Börsegasse and later a gymnasium for daughters of civil servants.
 As a student, Simon joined the socialist Zionist youth movement Hashomer Hatzair.

 It was on a skiing holiday put on by the organisation in 1934 that she met her future husband Joseph Simon, who was a member of the Austrian resistance to Nazism.
 He later joined the United States Army and helped prepare the Allied landing in Normandy.
 After the war, he worked as a jurist.
 Simon trained to be a preschool teacher from 1934 to 1936 but did not find employment in Austria.
 Because of her father's Bohemian origins, Simon held Czechoslovak citizenship and was able to move to Prague, where she continued her education at the Masarykschule für Sozial- und Gesundheitsfürsorge, an institute for social work supported by the Rockefeller Foundation.

 In 1939, after Czechoslovakia was annexed by Germany, Simon emigrated to the United Kingdom, where she was supported by the Czech exile government and worked in a number of jobs, including as a maid and cleaner.
 From 1940, she was employed at the Hampstead Nurseries, a war nursery run by the psychoanalysts Dorothy Burlingham and Anna Freud, whom Simon had met during her training in Austria.
 Freud in particular was later acknowledged by Simon as a major influence on her work.
 Despite being primarily founded to alleviate the need for child care in war time, the Hampstead Nurseries also specialised in the development of new techniques for the study of child psychology.
 In 1941, she enrolled at the University of Oxford to study for a diploma in social work.
 In 1944, she completed the course and married Joseph Simon who had also emigrated from Austria.
 She joined the British Army, working as a teacher while studying economics and politics at the University of London via distance learning.